dd32/td-gh-ex/readme_and_licence.txt

 --------------------------------------------------------------

-Support, Bugfixes and Updates under http://blog.t3-artwork.info
+Support, Bugfixes and Updates under http://blog.t3-artwork.info/forum/

 --------------------------------------------------------------

 Changelog:
+1.5	Added
+	- A Function to display Sub-Pages in the Sidebar if only Top-Pages have to be display in the Top-Menu
+	- Post-Thumbnails will be display in archives too, if this function is activated in the Theme-Options

+	Changed
+	- Removed Java-Script for the Top-Menu

 1.4	Added
 	- Facebook connection
 	- Polish Translation (Thanks to Wioletta Makuch - http://www.moje.designy.pl)
 	- Some new CSS-Classes to make this theme ready for all browser (Thanks to Christian Voigt - 	  http://www.evolutioncv.de)
 	- Function to use the css-dropdown-menu plugin for nice fold-out effects in the main menu

 1.3